melsall/NASCOTUS_Research/README.md

 **Partisan_Heatmap.R** - computes partial correlation and creates heatmap for parties individually

+**OrganizingPcorData.R** - using the file Partisan_Heatmaps.R to make correlation matrixes that show the pcor correlations of a subset of predictor variables & outcome variables.

 **THROWAWAY FOLDER**
 **PartisanCorrelationMatrices** - in theory this file generate correlation matrices for the subsets of partisan data but it doesn't actually work